Unlocking the Power of Sleep and Dreams

 - 2/3 of the adults in developed nations fall short of achieving at least 7-9 hours of sleep a night.

-- World Health Organization (WHO) describes sleep loss as epidemic in the industrialized world.
+- World Health Organization (WHO) describes sleep loss as an epidemic in the industrialized world.

 6. Blame modern life